Q: How big is Badlands National Park??

 Q:What environmental accomplishments has Cedar Pass Lodge received?

-A: Cedar Pass Lodge maintains and environmental management system or EMS that is currently certified to ISO 14001 standards.
-In 2013 Cedar Pass Lodge Restaurant became a two star restaurant in the Green Restaurant Association for our environmental accomplishments and Cedar Pass Lodge also maintains membership in the Green Hotel Association.
+A: Cedar Pass Lodge maintains an environmental management system or EMS that is currently certified to ISO 14001 standards.
+In 2013 Cedar Pass Lodge Restaurant became a two-star restaurant in the Green Restaurant Association for our environmental accomplishments and Cedar Pass Lodge also maintains membership in the Green Hotel Association.

-In 2003, Cedar Pass Lodge/Badlands Inn was certified to ISO 14001.
-Forever Resorts is the first U.S. multi-site hospitality, lodging and marina provider to be certified to ISO 14001:1996 for all its domestic operations.
-ISO 14001 is an internationally recognized standard for Environmental Management Systems (EMS).
+In 2003, Cedar Pass Lodge/Badlands Inn was certified to ISO 14001, an internationally recognized standard for Environmental Management Systems (EMS).

 The benefits of initiating an EMS in accordance with ISO 14001 standards are many: identifying areas for reduction in energy and other resource consumption; reducing environmental liability and risk; helping maintain consistent compliance with legislative and regulatory requirements; benefiting from regulatory incentives that reward companies showing environmental leadership through certified compliance with internationally recognized EMS standards; preventing pollution and reducing waste; improving community goodwill; profiting in the market for "green" products and demonstrating commitment to high quality.